kiarashatri/telegraph_client/README.md

   cp .env.example .env
   ```
   **you can read more about Environment Variables requirements in document**
-  - To run this project, at least this environment variables are require.
+  - To run this project, at least this environment variables are require:
   `SERVER_URL`

 - Build Project :